nicovanbentum/Raekor/README.md

 >*Tested on Ubuntu 19.04*

 ### Render APIs
-Most work is being put into abstsracting away OpenGL and DirectX.
+Most work is being put into abstsracting away OpenGL and Vulkan.
 As of 2020 the project's focus has shifted towards Vulkan and getting more graphics features working using just Vulkan.
-Some of those features (in no particular order) are:
+Unfortunately, this means the DirectX shaders will not be kept up to date until cross SPIR-V compilation is added.
+Some of the features currently being worked on:
 - [X] Shader hotloading
 - [X] Directional & Point lighting
 - [ ] Shadow mapping